HHPF/.github/profile/README.md

 # Human Health Project Foundation (HHPF)

 ## Project Overview
-The Human Health Project Foundation (HHPF) is dedicated to promoting the transition from biomedicine to the era of intelligent system health, building a globally inclusive health infrastructure.
+HHPF is dedicated to promoting the transition from fragmented "biomedicine" to the new era of health that integrates "systems medicine and intelligent health".
+We aim to build globally inclusive health infrastructure, deepen new-era health technology, promote new-era health culture, and advance new-era human health civilization.

 ## Core Mission
 - Break down health information barriers and popularize health education